On the Hilbert geometry of simplicial Tits sets: Preliminaries

-\textbf{Hyperbolic Case:} In addition to $(i)$ and $(ii)$, we assume $\mathbf{C}_J$ is non-degenerate.
-Such a Coxeter graph is called a Lann\'er graph, as they are first classified by F. Lann\'er.
-In this case $\mathbf{C}_J$ has signature $(1,n)$, and there is a faithful representation $\rho_0:W_J\rightarrow \Isom(\mathbb{H}^n)$ which realize $W_J$ as a hyperbolic simplicial reflection group.
-We reproduce in Figure \ref{lanner} the table of all Lann\'er graphs (see \cite{vinberg}, p.205).
-Note that they exist only for $n\leq 4$.
-In this case, since $W_J$ is a hyperbolic group in the sense of Gromov, by the Theorem 1.1 of Benoist \cite{benoist_1}, the Tits set $\Omega$ is strictly convex, i.e., $\partial \Omega$ does not contain any straight segment.
+\textbf{Hyperbolic Coxeter diagrams (\textit{i.e.} $\mathbf{C}_J$ is non-degenerate):} In this case $\mathbf{C}_J$ has signature $(1,n)$ and there is a faithful representation $\rho_0:W_J\rightarrow \Isom(\mathbb{H}^n)$ which realize $W_J$ as a hyperbolic simplicial reflection group.
+F. Lann\'er \cite{flanner} enumerated all hyperbolic Coxeter diagrams as in Figure \ref{lanner} above (\textit{c.f.} \cite{vinberg}).
+Note that they exist only for dimension $n\leq 4$.
+Since $W_J$ is a word-hyperbolic group, a theorem of Benoist \cite{benoist_1} says that $\Omega_\A$ ($\A\in\mathcal{M}_J$) is strictly convex.
+These $\Omega_\A$'s are our main concern in the following sections.
+Historically, they provide the first ``non-trivial" example of convex projective structures \cite{kac-vinberg}.
+See Figure \ref{limit} for some $2$-dimensional examples.